chingu-voyages/soloproject-tier1-criticalspacestrike/README.md

  - [ ] A game start screen, so that the game only starts after player/user pushes some kind of 'start game' button.
  - [ ] A pause button.
 A button that in some way stops the animation in process, disables the player movement, and upon 'un-pausing' The animation resumes from it's paused position.
  - [ ] If you have even more time, tier two may be right for you.
- - [ ] Feel free to write the animatimation process for the 'enemy' with CSS.
+ - [ ] Feel free to write the animation process for the 'enemy' with CSS.
 If you are not familiar with Game mechanics, coordinate systems and data structures, the animation process with JavaScript can be challenging.
 If you wish to try this out, after you have a working version to submit, don't let your working submission get lost.
 Make a new repo for your challenge mode submission.